rancher/docs/content/rancher/v2.5/en/installation/install-rancher-on-k8s/_index.md

 {{% tab "Rancher-generated Certificates" %}}

-The default is for Rancher to generate a CA and uses `cert-manager` to issue the certificate for access to the Rancher server interface.
+The default is for Rancher to generate a self-signed CA, and uses `cert-manager` to issue the certificate for access to the Rancher server interface.

 Because `rancher` is the default option for `ingress.tls.source`, we are not specifying `ingress.tls.source` when running the `helm install` command.

-- Set the `hostname` to the DNS name you pointed at your load balancer.
+- Set `hostname` to the DNS record that resolves to your load balancer.
+- Set `replicas` to the number of replicas to use for the Rancher Deployment.
+This defaults to 3; if you have less than 3 nodes in your cluster you should reduce it accordingly.
+- To install a specific Rancher version, use the `--version` flag, example: `--version 2.3.6`.
 - If you are installing an alpha version, Helm requires adding the `--devel` option to the command.
-- To install a specific Rancher version, use the `--version` flag, example: `--version 2.3.6`

 ```
 helm install rancher rancher-<CHART_REPO>/rancher \
   --namespace cattle-system \
-  --set hostname=rancher.my.org
+  --set hostname=rancher.my.org \
+  --set replicas=3
 ```

 Wait for Rancher to be rolled out: